PierrunoYT/ai-image-to-vector/README.md

 # Ideogram to Vector

-A tool to generate images with Ideogram v3 Quality and vectorize them using the Recraft API.
+A tool to generate images with Ideogram v3 and vectorize them using the Recraft API.
 Includes both a command-line interface and a web-based UI powered by Gradio.

-This tool uses the latest Ideogram v3 Quality model from Replicate to create high-quality images from text prompts, and then converts them to scalable vector graphics (SVG) using the Recraft API.
+This tool uses the latest Ideogram v3 model from either Replicate or Fal.ai to create high-quality images from text prompts, and then converts them to scalable vector graphics (SVG) using the Recraft API.

 ## Setup